With this BBQ Turkey recipe there's no need to wait until Thanksgiving or Christmas to enjoy your favorite bird.

 Rub the entire surface of the skin with canola oil.

-When the grill reaches this temperature install the spit and turkey on the BBQ rotisserie unit and begin rotating the bird.
+When the grill reaches this temperature install the spit and turkey on the rotisserie motor and begin rotating the bird.

 Close the lid.
 After 30 minutes check on the bird and reduce heat to 350F.